Main railway line: East to the Capital

-The early realisation by the Queensland government of the advantages of rail transport over river transport resulted in the line being extended east and opened from Ipswich to Sherwood on 5 October 1874, Oxley Point (now Chelmer) on 4 February 1875 and on to Roma Street Station [situated beside the street named after the wife of the first Queensland Governor, Lady Diamantina Bowen (née di Roma), who also had the town of Roma, 511 km west of Roma St (which is the 0 km post on the QR system) on the western line named after her] on 7 July 1876 with the completion of the Albert Bridge over the Brisbane River between Oxley Point and Indooroopilly.
+The early realisation by the Queensland government of the advantages of rail transport over river transport resulted in the line soon being extended east towards Brisbane.
+The line was extended from Ipswich to Oxley West (now Sherwood) on 5 October 1874, and Oxley's Point (later Riverton) on 4 February 1875.

+The section from Indooroopilly to Roma Street (Note: Situated beside Roma Street in Brisbane City.
+The street was named after the wife of the first Queensland Governor, Lady Diamantina Bowen (née di Roma); as was the town of Roma, located on the Western Line 511 km west of Roma Street.
+Roma Street Station serves as the 0 km post on the QR system.) was constructed at the same time and opened 14 June 1875, with stations in West Milton (now Taringa), Toowong, and Milton.
+This section initially operated separate from the rest of the Main Line, until the completion of the first Albert Bridge over the Brisbane River connected the two parts on 7 July 1876 (connecting Oxley Point toIndooroopilly).
 As part of that project the line west of Ipswich was realigned with a new bridge over the Bremer River at Wulkuraka opening on 26 April 1875.
 Part of the original line remains to access the North Ipswich Railway Workshops Museum.

+In 1877, Auchenflower station opened on the line between Toowong and Milton.

+In 1881, a siding was constructed on the site of the current Chelmer station, just south of what was the Riverton station.

-Originally built as single track, the Roma St - Ipswich section was duplicated from 1885 to 1887, indicating how quickly the traffic volume grew on the line.
+The section from Ipswich to Roma St was duplicated between 1885 and 1887, indicating how quickly the traffic volume grew on the line.
 The Albert Bridge was built to accommodate two tracks in 1876, though only one was laid at the time.

+In 1889, the siding at Chelmer was converted into a station, and Riverton station to the north was closed.

+The 1893 flood resulted in the collapse of the first Albert Bridge, resulting in the Indooroopilly to Roma Street section again operating separately from the rest of the Main Line.
+Ferries were used for transport across the river to connect the two sections until the second and current Albert Bridge opened in 1895.

 The line west of Ipswich was duplicated to Wulkuraka in 1902, to Grandchester in 1913 and from Yarongmalu (western end of the Victoria Tunnel) to Helidon in 1918.

 The section from Roma St to Corinda (11 km) was quadruplicated in 1963, and extended to Darra (a further 5 km) in 2011, which became the junction for the first section of the new Springfield line at that time.